ga-curriculum/fetching-data-in-react/fetching-data-with-service-functions/README.md

 touch src/services/weatherService.js
 ```

 At the top of this file, we'll define a `BASE_URL`.
 This variable represents the initial part of the URL we wish to make requests to.
-It typically includes the protocol, the domain name, and any segments of the path that are shared across different endpoints of the API.
-A `BASE_URL` simplifies the process of making requests within different service functions that share the same starting point, as additional parameters or paths can be appended within each function.
+It typically includes the protocol, domain name, and any path segments shared across the API's endpoints.

+A `BASE_URL` simplifies making requests within different service functions that share the same starting point, as additional parameters or paths can be appended within each function.

 Since each request to the Weather API requires our `API_KEY`, we'll incorporate this into our `BASE_URL` to avoid repetition in our service functions.